We believe everyone should be able to use their debit cards to spend money abroad, without having to pay rip-off fees on each transaction.

-The rate you see is the one we pass on directly to you, with no markup.
+The rate you see is the one we pass on directly to you.

 But remember, we'll use the exchange rate at the time the transaction settles (usually a few days after you make it), rather than the one you see at the time you actually make the transaction.
 Read this short guide for more information about how transactions work.

 Want to take the stress out of spending abroad?
 Try Monzo today!

 Should I pay in local currency or GBP?